So you’re trying to figure out what to do after standardized testing.

-On the one hand, you have lots of activities and lessons in your teaching toolkit that you haven’t touched this school year and could whip out one of those bad boys the following week sin problema.
+On the one hand, you have lots of activities and lessons in your teaching toolkit that you haven’t touched this school year and could assign one of those.

-But on the other hand, the kids are exhausted.
+But on the other hand, students are exhausted.

 They’ve prepared for standardized testing all year and need a break.

 If you don’t have plans and structure for the remaining weeks of school, students get crazy, and you absolutely do not want that.

 The solution to the issue of what to do after standardized testing lies in planning fun and engaging activities that allow students to relax, breathe, congregate, explore new hobbies, reflect, and have fun.

 I’ve compiled my favorite activities that I’ve used over the years with students of all ages and ability levels.